TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

     ls -l

-Compare this with Ownership of the wp-contents/ Folder and Take Note of the User & Group.
+Compare this with Ownership of the wp-contents/ Folder and Take Note of the User.
-Change Ownership of the Cache Folder to the same Owner & Group as wp-contents/
+Change Ownership of the Cache Folder to the same Owner as wp-contents/

-    sudo chown USER:USER cache/
+    sudo chown USER cache/

 Reload the Changes